10 Best Sculptures at Villa Borghese

 The statue of Lord Byron in Villa Borghese was erected in 1959.
 It is a copy of the sculpture made in Rome, which was commissioned by the writer himself in 1831 to Bertel Thorwaldsen, and now rests in the library of Trinity College, Cambridge, UK.

 A sculpture on request and too cheerful

-It was Lord Byron himself who, during his stay in the Italian capital, went to the workshop of the sculptor Thorvaldsen, sheathed in a cape, to have a bust made to measure.
+It was Lord Byron himself who, during his stay in the Italian capital, went to the sculptor Thorvaldsen 's workshop in a cape to have a bust made to measure.

-To do so, the writer took the pose of the heroic characters in his novels, to which the artist replied: "Wouldn't you prefer to sit more comfortably?
+For this purpose, the writer took the pose of the heroic characters in his novels, to which the artist replied: "Wouldn't you prefer to sit more comfortably?
 It is not necessary for you to adopt that expression. -It is mine- replied the poet."
 Finally, on finishing the torso, the litterateur was disappointed, "It doesn't look like me.
-I have the most unhappy air."
+I have the most unhappy air ".

 9. La Verità, by Gian Lorenzo Bernini

-Bernini is the great sculptor of the Borghese Gallery and, in addition to the four masterpieces mentioned above, you should stop before others such as La Verità or the bust of Pope Paul V. Why is the La Verità piece so important?
+Bernini is the great sculptor of the Borghese Gallery and, in addition to the four masterpieces I mentioned, you should stop before others such as La Verità or the bust of Pope Paul V. Why is the La Verità piece so important?

 Because it was created in a very difficult period of his career, which ended with the demolition of one of the bell towers he designed for St. Peter's Basilica.
-The sculpture of La Verità is depicted as a smiling, naked girl, sitting on a rock, holding the sun in her right hand and resting her left leg on the globe.
+The sculpture of The Truth is represented as a smiling, naked girl, sitting on a rock, holding the sun in her right hand and resting her left leg on the globe.